KathMaki/final-project/README.md

 The three databases analyzed were Greengenes, Silva, and Human Oral Microbiome Database and the links embedding into the python notebook were accessed on 3/2020.

+## Main Project
+The main project python notebook is listed in "final-project.ipynb" Data is housed in the data_input folder
+Any images that were used in the markdown are saved in the img folder Extra code or code that errored was stored in a seperate python notebook called "Error_extra_commands.ipynb"

 ## License